Rock Run (Martins Creek tributary)

 Rock Run is a tributary of Martins Creek in Lower Makefield Township in Bucks County, Pennsylvania in the United States.

 Statistics

 Rock Run was entered into the Geographic Names Information System of the U.S. Geological Survey on 2 August 1979 as identification number 1185276.
-It is also listed in the Pennsylvania Gazatteer of Streams as identification number 02922.
+It is also listed in the Pennsylvania Gazetteer of Streams as identification number 02922.

 Course

 Rock Run rises near Big Oak Road and Stony Hill Road in the southern portion of Lower Makefield Township at an elevation of approximately 150 ft and is generally east oriented until river mile 2.87 where it makes a 90° turn to the right flowing south as it receives a tributary from the left.
 After about a mile it then turns east, then south and southwest until it discharges at Martins Creek's 3.20 river mile.